rmaicle/dlang-guide/preliminaries/conventions.md

 writeln("Nesting block comment");       /+ nesting block comment +/
 {% endhighlight %}

-Also, to make source code displays a little shorter some common source codes lines are not included.
+Also, to make source code displays a little shorter, some common source code lines are not included.
 This avoids syntactic noise that does not necessarily contribute to the actual code being discussed.
 The most common candidates for omission are: